lerna/lerna/CONTRIBUTING.md

 This will run verdaccio on http://localhost:4872

+> NOTE: You may wish to set the log level of verdaccio to be "http" in e2e/local-registry/config.yml to see all the publishing and install activity

 In another terminal window you can now build and publish any new version (in this example `999.9.9`) to that local registry:

 ```sh